FAQs – Frequently Asked Questions for Sonnenerde

 Optimal is more than 20 liters of soil per plant; the minimum should be 15 liters.
 Especially if you plan long vegetative periods and extensive LST/HST training, choose the largest pot possible.

-Our hemp soil (like all our soils) contains all the necessary nutrients and trace elements your plant needs for its entire life cycle until harvest.
-Thanks to the high diversity of fungi, bacteria, and other microorganisms, your plant always gets the right amount of nutrients.
-All you need to do is provide water.
-Additional calcium and/or magnesium, which is often asked about, is not necessary because the hemp soil already contains all micro- and macronutrients the plant needs, regardless of the light source.
+Our organic hemp soil Bio Hanferde (like all our soils) contains all the nutrients and trace elements your plant needs for its entire life cycle until harvest.
+The high diversity of fungi, bacteria and other microorganisms ensures that your plant always has the right amount of nutrients available.
+All you need to do is water your plant(s).
+There is no need to add calcium and/or magnesium, as is currently often requested, because Bio Hanferde contains all the micro and macronutrients that the plant needs (regardless of the light source).

 Cultivation in living soil is fully organic growing within an intact soil ecosystem without the use of chemical additives.